-The Patent cooperation Treaty is basically an agreement between different parties worldwide providing basic guidelines pertaining to the filing of patent applications under PCT.
-It is mainly a treaty for cooperation with regard to the PCT filing procedure, searching and examination of patent.
-Any resident of a PCT Contracting State may file an international application directly with the International Bureau of WIPO as receiving Office, apart from filing with the competent national Office.
+The Patent Cooperation Treaty is basically an agreement between different parties worldwide providing basic guidelines pertaining to the filing of patent applications under PCT.
+It is mainly a treaty for cooperation with regard to the PCT Filing procedure, searching and examination of patent.
+Any resident of a PCT contracting state may file an international application directly with the International Bureau of WIPO as receiving office, apart from filing with the competent national office.
 The application under PCT is required to be filed in a manner as prescribed by the rules and regulations governing the treaty, in one of the languages accepted by the competent searching authority, which has been opted by the applicant.
-The due dates for PCT application are as follows: (i) for international publication 18 months from the date of filing of application, (ii) for international preliminary examination report 28 months from the date of filing of application, and (iii) for entry in to the national phase is 31 months.
+The due date of PCT applications are as follows: (i) for international publication 18 months from the date of filing an application, (ii) for international preliminary examination report 28 months from the date of filing of application, and (iii) for entry into the national phase in 31 months.

 International PCT Filing Services

 There are number of firms and legal companies assisting clients and fulfilling their requirements, not only in India but outside India such as USA, UK and all.
 These firms provides assistance by clarifying and explaining necessary guidelines require to file a particular patent application.
 A PCT Application must be drafted in a manner as required by the Government of various countries.
 A patent application into national phase must contains proper specifications description and claims so that the patent application can be processed and examined at the earliest.